Hidden Integrality and Semi-random Robustness of SDP Relaxation for Sub-Gaussian Mixture Model: Main Results

-\section{Main results}
+\section{Main Results}

 In this section, we establish the connection between the estimation error of the SDP relaxation~(\ref{eq:SDP1}) and that of what we call the Oracle Integer Program.
-Using this connection, we derive explicit bounds on the error of the SDP, and explore their implications for clustering and center estimation.
+Using this connection, we derive explicit bounds on the error of the SDP, and explore the implications of these results under different settings.